popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Misspecification of a demographic model can generate highly unrealistic patterns of genetic variation.
-(TODO: citation) At a minimum, simulations require a a plausible and citeable effective population size estimate, as a single-population simulation with a reasonable (effective) size should at least give comparable levels of overall genetic diversity.
+(TODO: citation) At a minimum, simulations require a a plausible and citeable effective population size estimate.
+A single-population simulation with a reasonable effective size should at least give comparable levels of overall genetic diversity.
+However, if there were sizable changes in effective population over time (e.g., @MacLeod2013), this dynamics will have to be incorporated to generate meaningful level and kind of genetic diversity.

 The above factors are sufficient for modeling neutral variation in populations, for example to infer past migration events or population size changes under an assumption of neutrality.
-However, the goal of much population genetics work is to understand the action or consequences of natural selection.
+However, the goal of much population genetics work is to understand the action or consequences of selection.
-Although analytical models, and indeed many simulations, tend to study the effect of single loci under selection, in isolation, it has been demonstrated that the effects of linked selection can vary substantially along the genome in many species (TODO: CITE), although even the general strength and nature of this natural selection is still unknown.
+Although analytical models, and indeed many simulations, tend to study the effect of single loci under selection, in isolation, it has been demonstrated that the effects of linked selection can vary substantially along the genome in many species (TODO: CITE), although even the general strength and nature of this selection is still unknown.
-To generate realistic amounts of natural selection at many locations on the genome, the simulator needs to know where the selected sites occur, and what is the nature of selection on them.
+To generate realistic amounts of selection at many locations on the genome, the simulator needs to know where the selected sites occur, and what is the nature of selection on them.

-6. The location of these sites is conveyed by a **genome annotation**, such as a GFF3/GFF format [TODO: CITE] containing information about the coordinates of coding and noncoding regions, and the position of specific genes.
+6. The location of these sites is conveyed by a **genome annotation**, such as a GFF3/GFF format [TODO: CITE] containing information about the coordinates of coding and non-coding regions, and the position of specific genes.

 7. A **distribution of fitness effects** describes the relative frequencies of deleterious, neutral, and beneficial mutations.
-It is important for understanding the rate of adaptive evolution.
+This distribution is important for understanding the rate of adaptive evolution.
-Not all simulators are able to incorporate this information, those that do include SLiM (@Haller2019), (TODO: more).
+Not all simulators are able to incorporate this information, those that do include a general purpose forward-in-time population genetics simulator SLiM (@Haller2019), (TODO: more).
 This, too, should be citeable and drawn from the species of interest or one that is closely related.

 ## Considerations

-A commonly-encountered thorny issue is that estimates of some of these quantities are interrelated with others.
+A commonly-encountered thorny issue is that estimates of some of these parameters are interrelated with others.
 For instance,
 a published demographic model may have been estimated assuming a generation time and mutation rate that differ from today's understanding of the best guess at those values.